City Guide: Portland

 Is Oregon safe for tourists?

-Oregon is one of the safest states to visit in the U.S. To avoid the possibility of danger, I recommend visiting more remote, forested towns like Bend, Hood River, or Ashland and avoiding major metropolitan areas like Portland.
+Oregon is one of the safest states to visit in the U.S. To avoid the possibility of danger, make sure you follow the same precautions you would in any city when visiting the larger cities like Portland, Salem, and Eugene.

 What do I need to know before traveling to Oregon?